 When you consider how to create a Facebook ad in the carousel format, where the target is in the buyer’s journey determines the type of carousel you show.

-If you’re in the awareness/discovery phase, showcasing a number of visually appealing product is a great way to give people an introduction to your brand.
+If you’re in the awareness/discovery phase, showcasing a number of visually appealing products is a great way to give people an introduction to your brand.

 If the target is already aware of your brand, focus on features of one signature product.
 Or show a mixture of products then features.
 You can also incorporate video in carousel ads to increase engagement.